cynthiateeters/perf/README.md

   3. Used Paul Lewis' method for 'Debouncing Scroll Events' by adding functions onScroll(), requestTick(), and requestAnimationFrame().

  3. After JavaScript optimization, paint times according to DevTools was still a major problem.
-According to Paul Lewis, "Obviously if you have things moving as you scroll, like in a parallax site [or, in this case, sliding pizzas], then you're potentially damaging a large area, possibly across multiple layers, and this can result in a lot of expensive paint work.[5]" And David Walsh suggests, "The use of translate3d pushes CSS animations into hardware acceleration.[6]"
+According to Paul Lewis, "Obviously if you have things moving as you scroll, like in a parallax site [or, in this case, sliding pizzas], then you're potentially damaging a large area, possibly across multiple layers, and this can result in a lot of expensive paint work.[5]"

+ And David Walsh suggests, "The use of translate3d pushes CSS animations into hardware acceleration.[6]"

- Add lines to the mover class in the css file to reduce repaint times.
+ Added lines to the mover class in the css file to reduce repaint times.

       -webkit-backface-visibility: hidden;
       backface-visibility: hidden;